 In this straightforward scenario, there are two servers joined into a distributed installation.
 System operators are connected to the monitoring server 24x7, performing their everyday duties.
 Company executives connect to the reporting and analytics server once a specific data slicing is required.
 Regardless of how expensive this data slicing is, it doesn’t affect operator interface performance.

 Large-Scale IoT Cloud Platform

 Telecom operators and managed service providers offer IoT services according to IaaS/PaaS/SaaS model.
 In this case, there are millions of devices that belong to thousands of tenants.
-Servicing such a considerable infrastructure requires hundreds of AggreGate servers most of which are grouped in two tiers:
+Servicing such a considerable infrastructure requires AggreGate Horizontal Cluster.

 Multi-tier IoT Infrastructure